Kate Sayer: 2017–18

 In August Sayer was selected to represent Australia at the 2018 Summer Youth Olympics.
 In September she competed at the Australian Classic where she once again won the junior division title.

 At the Youth Olympic Games in Buenos Aires Sayer qualified to the all-around, vault, and floor exercise finals.
 In the all-around final she placed eighth.
 During event finals she placed seventh and eighth respectively.

-Senior

 2019

 In 2019, Sayer turned senior.
 She made her debut at the Melbourne World Cup where she only competed on floor exercise.
 She finished 9th in qualifications and was the first reserve for the final.
 In March she competed at the 2019 L'International Gymnix.
 She helped Australia win the bronze medal.
 Individually Sayer placed 17th in the all-around.
 In May she competed at the Australian National Championships where she finished 11th in the all-around.
 In September she competed at the Australian Classic where she finished 8th.
 Sayer was selected as the alternate to the team who would compete at the 2019 World Championships in Stuttgart.